What Is Considered Affordable Housing and Why it Matters

-Preserving and building more affordable housing certainly benefits our neighbors who rely on this housing—but investing in quality affordable housing also generates many social and economic benefits that help communities at large.
-In fact, a study by international accounting firm Ernst & Young examined CommonBond’s most basic service model and concluded that for every $1 spent, there was immediate savings to the public of $4.
+Preserving and building more affordable housing benefits our neighbors who rely on this housing—but investing in quality affordable housing also generates many social and economic benefits that help communities at large.
+In fact, a study by international accounting firm Ernst & Young examined CommonBond’s most basic service model and concluded that for every $1 spent, there were immediate savings to the public of $4.